-Major depressive disorder is an episodic illness defined by feelings of intense sadness, misery, and/or hopelessness.
-It can include feelings of numbness, discontent, pessimism, and indifference to the world, as well as pervasive shame, guilt, worthlessness, and suicidal plans or attempts.
+Major Depressive Disorder is an episodic illness defined by feelings of intense sadness, misery, and/or hopelessness.
+Depression can include feelings of numbness, discontent, pessimism, and indifference to the world, as well as pervasive shame, guilt, worthlessness, and suicidal plans or attempts.
 Symptoms must present for a minimum of two weeks to confirm a diagnosis, but most bouts last far longer.

 Sometimes a major depressive episode is a once-in-a-lifetime event.
 For the majority of cases, though, one episode is just the first.

 What causes major depression remains a medical mystery, but researchers have their suspects.
 Understanding how the following factors influence our brains and bodies is unlocking clues to the origins of the disorder.

 Brain-imaging technologies have shown that depressed brains look different than other brains.

 Neurotransmitters such as serotonin and norepinephrine may influence circuits in the brain responsible for mood stability (or the lack thereof).